 DoNotPay Helped You Sue For Harassment, but What Else Can the App Do?

-DoNotPay is a versatile app that you can access from your browser and that can offer you many different features.
+DoNotPay is a versatile app that you can access from your and that can offer you many different features.
 Yes, you can use the app to get back at any company that has wronged you, like to sue CenturyLink or Comcast, not just to stop the stalkers.
 The app can also assist you with familiarizing yourself with your airline passenger rights, fighting back against robocalls, or lowering your bills.